neongreen/artyom.me/haskell-10.md

 that's a sorta vague question and I wish I knew how to interpret “prudent” here... okay, let's see

-there's Gabriel Gonzalez (aka Tekmo), who is known for proving nir code in nir head / using a piece of paper (which sounds cool and “nice, this guy is actually proving nir code before releasing it”) as well as writing [pipes](@hackage) and being the underdog of the pipes–conduit competition. [conduit](@hackage) is a similar library written by Michael Snoyman, who is
+there's Gabriel Gonzalez (aka Tekmo), who is known for proving his code in his head / using a piece of paper (which sounds cool and “nice, this guy is actually proving his code before releasing it”) as well as writing [pipes](@hackage) and being the underdog of the pipes–conduit competition. [conduit](@hackage) is a similar library written by Michael Snoyman, who is

   * not as young
   * not as humble
-  * isn't widely known to prove code in nir head
+  * isn't widely known to prove code in his head
-  * is automatically vaguely evil because ne works for dirty capitalists, i.e. [FPComplete](https://fpcomplete.com) (while Tekmo is a Twitter engineer but doesn't advertise it much so it doesn't count)
+  * is automatically vaguely evil because he works for dirty capitalists, i.e. [FPComplete](https://fpcomplete.com) (while Tekmo is a Twitter engineer but doesn't advertise it much so it doesn't count)
   * is additionally evil for caring about “production” too much which results in messy enterprisey web frameworks like Yesod (while everything Tekmo writes is pure, proven, self-contained, non-messy, precise, and mathematical – which we all love, or at least I do)

 we've also got Edward Kmett who maintains [more libraries than everyone else](http://hackage.haskell.org/user/EdwardKmett) and also covers *too darn much* with those libraries: